-How to Prepare for the Beast from the East
+How to Prepare for Extreme Weather

 We’ve still not recovered after the last ‘beast from the east’ that took the country over last year.
 The fear is that this is now our normality thanks to shifts in weather fronts and the effect global warming has had.
 This means that there is news of yet another beast from the east ready and waiting to take a hold of the country and turn it white.
 However, this time we can be a little more prepared.
 Here are some of the things you can do to prepare for the next snow invasion.

 You know the drill, as soon as there is news of snow everyone starts to panic buy milk, bread, and tinned food.
 But buying an extra tin of soup or bag of frozen food every time you shop will have you ready for anything!
 It may seem extreme.
 But if you live somewhere where your access to food could become limited, it is best to be prepared.
 Please only stockpile food that can be stored for a long period of time without going to waste.

 Get the car checked